SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Trends get pushed in micro ways.
 One of my seniors once was coming to a session after a long time, and when I asked them to adj, they replied, "I'm not coming to a session after so long to _adj_".
+Making people judge when they come late seems like a 'punishment', esp